jgraph/www.diagrams.net-source/_posts/2021-05-05-waypoint-shape copy.md

 We'll continue to investigate further donations to as many upstream projects as possible and we'll start the same process for the [desktop build](https://github.com/jgraph/drawio-desktop).
 The desktop build pulls in a number of npm projects, many of which are seeking funding.

-The initial aim is 1,000USD per month in donations to our little ecosystem, but we hoping we can increase beyond that.
+The initial aim is 1,000USD per month in donations to our little ecosystem, but we hope we can increase beyond that.

 **You can help**